AI Integration (MCP)

 AI Assistant <--stdio--> MCP Server <--WebSocket--> VMark Editor- VMark starts a WebSocket bridge on an available port when launched

-- The MCP server connects to this WebSocket bridge
+- The MCP server connects and authenticates via the WebSocket bridge

 - AI assistant communicates with the MCP server via stdio